fatemehmaral/moneyApp/README.md

 2. Open project in Visual studio code or sublime text
 3. Now you are ready to get started 🎉
 ---
+**contributing**
+---
+Get started with this simple and easy to follow project , it doesn't matter whether you are a beginner or a pro in web-development and open source !
+We are always here to help you out and get started .If you like this project please give a star that would help us to motivate for this project.